samuelsurulere/samuelsurulere/README.md

 ### Future roles

 I am currently open to positions and will like data science roles, machine learning roles.
-AI Engineer roles or ML Engineer roles can also be an option for me.
 I bring with me a solid analytical background, critical problem solving skills, the ability to solve complex problem (with little or no supervision), independent research capabilities.

 ### GitHub activity